aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/platform-settings.md

         # <node_type>.uplink_mtu -> platform_settings.p2p_uplinks_mtu -> p2p_uplinks_mtu -> 9214.
         p2p_uplinks_mtu: <int; 68-65535>
         feature_support:

+          # Global support for Address Locking feature.
+          # The feature will be ignored on platforms where this is false.
+          address_locking: <bool; default=True>

+          # Support for deauthorizing locked addresses upon MAC aging out.
+          # The feature will be ignored on platforms where this is false.
+          address_locking_expiration_mac_disabled: <bool; default=True>

+          # Support for disabling enforcement for locked IPv4 addresses.
+          # The feature will be ignored on platforms where this is false.
+          address_locking_ipv4_enforcement_disabled: <bool; default=True>

+          # Support for disabling enforcement for locked IPv6 addresses.
+          # The feature will be ignored on platforms where this is false.
+          address_locking_ipv6_enforcement_disabled: <bool; default=True>

+          # Support for controlling IPv6 Address Locking on the Ethernet interface level.
+          # The feature will be ignored on platforms where this is false.
+          address_locking_ipv6_ethernet_interface: <bool; default=True>

+          # Support for controlling IPv6 Address Locking on the VLAN level.
+          # The feature will be ignored on platforms where this is false.
+          address_locking_ipv6_vlan: <bool; default=True>

           # Support for LANZ.
           # The feature will be ignored on platforms where this is false.